cartalyst/converter/readme.md

 # Converter v1.0.0

-A framework agnostic package to convert and format units, sizes and currencies (from one tax rate to another).
+A framework agnostic measurement conversion and formatting package featuring multiple types of measurements and currency conversion.

 Part of the Cartalyst Arsenal & licensed [OSI BSD 3](license.txt).
 Code well, rock on.